uber-archive/vis-academy/docs/setup.md

 a nice visualization app as the tutorial progresses.
 Every change you make will be rendered on this page (assuming you keep the local node instance running).

+You can press the tilde (~) key anytime to fullscreen the app that will be displayed here.

 ## 3. Open Starting Code in your Text Editor

 You can now point your text editor to the following file: